cpbotha/cpbotha.github.io/content/posts/2016-12-11-pgp-never-gonna-give-you-up.md

 Granted, you are trading in some security for this convenience.
-However, given the choice between discarding my PGP keys completely, vs. taking these steps, I&#8217;ll hold on to my keys for a little while longer.
+However, given the choice between discarding my PGP keys completely, vs. taking these steps, I'll hold on to my keys for a little while longer.

 In order to mitigate the potential damage of one of my long-term keys being compromised, I have resolved to generate and start using a new private key as